tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 Pricing outliers were also dropped by executing a boxplot.

+Getting actual addresses from Google Map based on latitude and longitude informaiton.

 **EDA:**

 Clusters were spooted by running a KMeans clustering.
 (Best K found with elbow method at K = 8), 8 listing clusters plotted.